ugeneunipro/docs/content/workflow-designer/workflow-elements/multiple-sequence-alignment/align-profile-to-profile-with-muscle-element.md

 # Align Profile to Profile with MUSCLE Element

-Aligns second profile to master profile with MUSCLE aligner.
+Aligns the second profile to the master profile using the MUSCLE aligner.

 **Type:** align-profile-to-profile